 3. Is There a Word from the Lord?

-In tough times like those the world has experienced in the past two years, congregations need reassurance that God hasn't abandoned those that seek Him.
-"Is There a Word from the Lord" provides the reassurance that the Lord is still a present help in times of uncertainty?
+In tough times like those the world has experienced in the past few years, congregations need reassurance that God hasn't abandoned those who seek Him.
+"Is There a Word from the Lord?" provides the reassurance that the Lord is still present in times of uncertainty.

 The sermon topic fits the current times because there are moments in the pastoral journey where the pastor needs a reminder that the congregation is closely watching how they handle adversity.